wintercooled/wintercooled.github.io/how-it-works/index.md

 The two roles a functionary can fulfill within a Strong Federation are...

-* **Watchmen** - responsible for moving assets in to and out of a sidechain by signing transactions on the main chain.
+* **Watchmen** - responsible for moving assets into and out of a sidechain by signing transactions on the main chain.

 * **Block Signers** - create blocks of transactions by signing, defining its consensus history.